zsajjan/programmer-training/general/lessons/classes/README.md

 * Create a class based on the Dog() class and change the elements to fit a dalmatian

-As you might have guessed, the second method is much more desirable, and there’s even a word for it: Subclasses In the next slide, I’ll go over the syntax for how to make a subclass!
+As you might have guessed, the second method is much more desirable, and there’s even a word for it: Subclasses Next, you will learn how the syntax to create a subclass.
     class Dog: #Parent Dog class
     fur_color = "golden"
     eye_color = "blue"